 Of greatest relevance to ad agencies is the concept of micro-moments.
 While defined more as a consumer marketing concept leveraging mobile, it is also true in B2B and particularly for ad agency prospecting - the everyday moments when (marketers) need information, inspiration, or even entertainment.
 It is the moment in time when agencies must be present.

-According to Google, there are three ways you can act on micro-moments to ensure your brand is ready to meet consumers (marketers) in their moments of intent:
+According to a previous Google article, there are three ways you can act on micro-moments to ensure your brand is ready to meet consumers (marketers) in their moments of intent:

 Be there: Anticipate the micro-moments for consumers in your category, and ensure your brand is ready to help when those moments occur.